Cambridge police issue order requiring officers to intervene if colleagues use unreasonable force

 The department’s previous policy required officers to report use of force violations to superior officers but did not require them to intervene at the scene.

 An officer can take action verbally or physically, depending on the circumstances, according to a press release.
-Officers are still required to notify their superiors as well.
+Officers are still required to notify their superiors of any incidents.

+“One of the areas in which we felt like we could be more explicit was around duty to intervene and that was one we felt there was a weakness,” police spokesperson Jeremy Warnick said.
+“It’s a statement that acknowledges that we can be better and that we are receptive to change.”

+Yasmeen Khader, one of the organizers of last week’s rally at the Boston Common, said the change was a step in the right direction but that a lot of work remains.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)